nuxt/docs/en/api/configuration-build.md

 <div class="Alert Alert--teal">

 **Note:** There was a bug prior to Vue 2.5.18 that removed critical CSS imports when using this options.
+**Note:** Css will be extracted only for production build, in development mode it won't happen.

 </div>